Focus on Flash, Sydney Photography Workshop

 What should I bring?

-- a digital SLR camera or compact camera with manual settings and a built-in flash.
+- a digital SLR camera and an external flash (speed lite).
 Please make sure you also bring the user’s manual

 - a lens hood if you have one